Recording Studio Glossary

 WAVE – see Waveform Audio File Format.

 wave crest – the point on a wave where it exhibits the maximum amount of positive or upward displacement from the rest position.
 The opposite of wave trough.
+Also called a crest or peak.

 wave cycle – one complete motion of a wave as it goes from any starting point to the maximum point of positive or upward displacement (crest) and then through the minimum point, maximum amount of negative or downward displacement, (trough) and then back to the starting point.
 This also defines its wavelength.